AlanLuu/taskmaster/README.md

 cd taskmaster
 ```

-Next, configure the necessary variables and set up the database schema:
+Next, configure the necessary variables:
 ```
-python setup/env.py
+python3 setup/env.py
-python setup/tables.py
 ```
 The prompts will guide you through the process.

-**NOTE**: you will have to install the necessary Python packages if you wish to set up the database schema automatically:
+After that, you will need to setup the necessary database tables as defined in `setup/sql/create.sql`.
+You can do that automatically using the following Python script after installing the necessary Python dependencies:
 ```
-pip install -r setup/requirements.txt
+pip install -r setup/requirements.txt python3 setup/tables.py
 ```
-You may install these dependencies into a virtual environment and run the setup scripts from that environment.
+You may install these dependencies into a virtual environment and run the setup script from that environment.
 To do that:
 ```
-python -m venv venv
+python3 -m venv venv
 source venv/bin/activate
-pip install -r setup/requirements.txt python setup/env.py
+pip install -r setup/requirements.txt python3 setup/tables.py
-python setup/tables.py
 ```
 After this, the virtual environment is no longer needed:
 ```